 Almost every child’s room is messy.
 It’s just the way of childhood.
 Toys stay out because there is the intention to play with them later.
 The same goes for books, clothes, etc. When things do get cleaned, they’re often shoved haphazardly under beds or into closets.
 Tell the truth: don’t you dread having to look in your child’s closet each?
 Here is how to organize a kids closet step by step.
 These tips will help make your son or daughter’s closet easier to deal with.

 Anything that hasn’t been played with or worn in the last six months (regardless of the reason) needs to be taken out of the closet and put into a new home.
-Ask your child to choose at least a few items of clothing and toys to donate to a daycare center.
+Ask your child to choose at least a few items of clothing to donate.
+I suggest a toy purge as well.
 There are many charitable organizations in your local area that accept donations such as Good Will.
 You will love not having to look at the clutter every day!

 Lower the clothing bar of the closet down to a more reasonable height—one that is easy for your child to reach.
 Then you can simply add shelves above that bar for extra storage space.
 Or keep the first bar where it is and add a second bar down below with everyday items and fancy items up top.
 This takes away the “but I can’t reach it!” excuse for tossing clothes on the floor of the closet instead of hanging them up.